NSAPH/handbook/handbook/superset.md

 ```

 (access)=
-### Jupyter Lab
+### Using Python to query the DB
-Jupyter Lab will allow you to query the databases and create data query pipelines with Python.
+Packages that allow you to query the database are pre-packaged in a conda environment in the `nsaph` host.

 ```{note}
 If you would like to customize your own environment, follow this [section](customize).
 Not sure if you need to?
 Do NOT customize it.